 You can learn to drum with basic materials

 If this article made you interested to actually learn how to play the drums, and are still apprehensive because of the initial cost of getting your first drum kit.
 Do not fret, you need not buy an actual drum set yet before learning the basics of drumming.
 Simply start with a pair of drum sticks and learn how to create those beats.
 You may start by finding any location where you can sit and hit on whatever kind of surface that can make sound.
-It may be a bed, a table, inverted bucket, etc.
+It may be a bed, a table, inverted bucket, etc. Alternatively, if you want to play on a full acoustic drum set then check out our article on the best drum sets for beginners.

 Be creative and use objects that you have at home.
 The most essential skill to acquire in learning to play these instruments is by knowing how to create those funky and spunky drum beats.
 See this video to learn the 5 most basic drumming skills.